Ronaldo leads Real Madrid to 33rd La Liga title - Capital Sports

 And Barca at least salvaged some pride by fighting back from 2-0 down to avoid a first ever defeat against Eibar.

-Japanese midfielder Takashi Inui had the visitors dreaming as he hit a pair of sweetly struck half-volleys in off the underside of the crossbar either side of half-time.
+Japanese midfielder Takashi Inui had Eibar dreaming as he hit a pair of sweetly struck half-volleys in off the underside of the crossbar either side of half-time.

 However, David Junca turned into his own net after Neymar had hit the post to start Barca’s revival 25 minutes from time.